Trend bullish_trend_breakdown

 Bullish Trend Breakdown (bullish_trend_breakdown) — 1-year alpha split by historical sub-period

-Bullish Trend Breakdown (bullish_trend_breakdown) — bullish 1-year observed alpha versus the random-date permutation null distribution
+Bullish Trend Breakdown (bullish_trend_breakdown) — bearish 1-year observed lift versus the random-date permutation null distribution

 ↓ Bearish triggers negative alpha = signal was right (stock underperformed market)